 It is a commonly held idea that there is but one democracy in the Middle East.
 Not only is this false, but the ways it is uttered—as if the region has been one long failed blood battle for centuries and centuries—overlooks the fact that democracy was on the verge of flowering at the end of World War I. During the war, the British promised the Arabs an independent state, and in return, leaders of the Arab Revolt joined the Allies in World War I to capture Greater Syria from the Ottoman Turks in 1917-1918.

-Prince Faisal, leader of the revolt’s Northern Arab Army, proclaimed the end of Turkish tyranny and a new era of constitutional government, where citizens would enjoy equal rights regardless of religion, upon the army’
+Prince Faisal, leader of the revolt’s Northern Arab Army, proclaimed the end of Turkish tyranny and a new era of constitutional government, where citizens would enjoy equal rights regardless of religion, upon the army’s arrival in Damascus in October 1918.

 And here began the beginning of a deep and profound betrayal.

 Not long after his troops ousted the Ottomans from Damascus, the British informed Prince Faisal that Arabs would not automatically gain independence: they would have to negotiate for it at the Paris Peace Conference.
 Prince Faisal traveled to Paris, where he won Allied recognition of provisional independence on condition that Syrians accept a temporary period of political tutelage, called a mandate.
-He then returned to Syria to call for elections of a constituent congress, which presented its resolutions on Syria’s political future to a visiting American committee of inquiry sent by President Woodrow Wilson.
+He then returned to Syria to call for elections of a constituent congress, which presented its resolutions on Syria’

 The congress called for immediate independence, or at least, a brief and limited American mandate.
 However, the British and French refused to recognize the congress or its resolution.
 They had secretly agreed that France should occupy Syria and Lebanon, while Britain occupied Palestine, Transjordan, and Iraq.
 In the fall of 1919, Britain withdrew its occupying troops from Syria, making space for a French occupation.
 Popular protests flared across Syria that winter, and the Congress reconvened to declare unilateral independence, without Allied consent, but based on the League’s principles of self-determination.